Horse chestnut leaf blotch

 - On leaves: Irregular brown blotches of dead tissue, sometimes with yellow edges.
 Severe attacks can cause the leaves to shrivel completely

-  The symptoms may be confused with those of horse chestnut leaf mining moth, the larvae of which tunnel within the leaves but mainly between two of the main lateral veins, giving a more elongated lesion.
+The symptoms may be confused with those of horse chestnut leaf mining moth, the larvae of which tunnel within the leaves but mainly between two of the veins, giving a more elongated lesion.

 Horse chestnut leaves may also gradually turn brown and shrivel all round the edge, looking like severe water stress.
 This is not leaf blotch, and the cause of this condition is as yet unknown.

 Although horse chestnut leaf blotch can be unsightly, the disease is not seriously damaging.
 Where control is needed, there are a few things you can try.

 - Raking up and burning or composting the fallen leaves in autumn will help reduce the amount of fungus available to initiate infections the following spring